m-ateeb/spam_shield/PROJECT_INSTRUCTIONS.md

 🧪 Testing the Setup
     Once the backend and Celery are running:
-    Go to /oauth/google/login/ or /oauth/outlook/login/ to connect your email.
+    1. First, authenticate as a user by visiting /accounts/google/login/ or /accounts/microsoft/login/
+    2. After authentication, you'll be redirected to the frontend with an API token
+    3. Use the API token to connect your email accounts via /oauth/google/ or /oauth/microsoft/

     Send a test email to your connected inbox.
     Backend will: